 Included as part of the Supplemental Enrichment Options programs are the following electives, each offered in two-week sessions:

-Leadership (Session One or Session Two): For motivated middle school and high school campuses to become better citizens, the Advanced Leadership option enhances the camp’s core leadership element, reinforcing communication and cooperative skills, personal strengths, and self-confidence.
+Leadership – For motivated middle school and high school campuses to become better citizens, the Advanced Leadership option enhances the camp’s core leadership element, reinforcing communication and cooperative skills, personal strengths, and self-confidence.

-Aviation (Session One for middle school campers; Session Two for high school campers): Named after the Army and Navy Academy’s “Warrior” mascot, this popular course introduces campers to aeronautics through in-class discussions and project-based learning.
+Warrior Aviation –This popular course introduces campers to aeronautics through in-class discussions and project-based learning.
 Topics include the principles of flight, aircraft anatomy, space travel, remotely piloted aircraft systems as well as what they will need to earn drone, glider, and private pilot licenses.

-Cyber Security & Computer Science (Session One for high school campers; Session Two for middle school campers.)
-This course introduces cyber security through the use of virtual machines to run Windows 10 and Linux.
+Cyber Security & Computer Science – This course introduces cyber security through the use of virtual machines to run Windows 10 and Linux.
 The elective reinforces the scientific process and promotes the appropriate use of technology.
 It introduces the concepts of personal responsibility for data, online behavior, and digital leadership.
 Campers will become familiar with the digital defense of operating systems and take responsibility for their data.

 English for Speakers of Other Languages (ESOL): This course teaches active listening, speaking, reading, and writing skills for English learners, using a variety of instructional media and technologies.